Our staff have wonderful, kind words to say about YPTC. Here are just a few...

 What I like about YPTC is the ability to grow, to work independently, and to take on new challenges as opportunities arise.
 My latest challenge is starting up the new Houston office.
 I’m doing everything from finding new clients and staff, networking and meeting people in the community, finding office space, and getting the word out about who we are.
 In the middle of all that, Hurricane Harvey hit and I had to be more flexible.
 My work involves project management, interpersonal and organizational skills, a lot of marketing, and it’s all very exciting.
 My title is manager but I’m a ‘starter.’
 My next challenge will be opening our next office.

-I totally enjoy it here.
 The culture and the people I work with are great.
 No one is on an ego trip.
 Everyone is very helpful.
 You have a lot more control over what you do on a day-to-day basis, in terms of your scheduling.
 It’s pretty much up to you as to how to schedule your day to meet your clients’ needs.
-And the work for nonprofits is always good, too.
+And your job goes much more smoothly because you’re caring about your nonprofit clients and you’re concerned about their well-being.
 It’s just a great environment to be in.

 It has worked out phenomenally.
 As a CPA, I had often thought about starting my own firm, but now I feel like I have the best of both worlds.
 I have my one-on-ones with my clients, but I also have the resources of everyone at YPTC behind me.
 When the entire staff is together for meetings, you realize our true size, and the power we have in numbers.
 We like to tell our new clients that you’re not hiring one of us – you’re hiring all of us.

 The variety of client work, from providing the full spectrum of accounting services and preparing financial reports to providing process improvement recommendations, and the flexibility of controlling my own schedule keep me engaged.
 Being able to bring my previous work experiences from the for-profit world has definitely helped my nonprofit clients.
 There’s client appreciation and personal satisfaction all around.